Dustyy47/Instagram-lite-copy/README.md

 :heavy_check_mark: **What is done** :heavy_check_mark::
   - Auth (Login and Registration) through jwt and auto-enter at coming back
   - Profile page (opportunities to find users by search bar, follow user and watch his followers and follows)
-  - Posts (opportunities to create post, like other posts and send comments)
+  - Posts (opportunities to create or delete post, like other posts and send comments)
   - Comments (oportunities to create, delete, like)
   - Chat on server side
   - Swagger documentation
+  - Adaptive design

 :zap: **In progress** :zap::
-  - Adaptive design
+  - Chat

 :bulb: **What planned** :bulb::
   - Deploy beta version
-  - Refactoring server-go
-  - Adaptive design
+  - Dark theme
-  - Editing post
+  - i18n
-  - Comments update (add oportunities to edit and answer to comment)
   - Newsline
-  - Chat
-  - Dark theme
-  - Localization
-  - Accessibility

 :blue_book: **Commits names meanings** :blue_book::
   - **\*ADD\*** - Adding new features